 There is no course search functionality on Gradescope, and your course is not exposed to any search engine.
 Only those who have been explicitly added to the course will be able to see it.
 Our help item on the course roster has more information on adding users to a course.

 To change coursewide settings, navigate to the course you wish to modify and click on Course Settings in the left sidebar.
 If you make any changes, be sure to click Update Course before navigating away from the page.

 You can also delete the course on this page.
 Note that you cannot currently delete a course if any student submissions have been uploaded.
-Delete all student submissions first, or email us if you’d like to delete a course in this situation.
+Delete all assignments first, or email us if you’d like to delete a course in this situation.

 The course roster is necessary to match students to submissions, manage course staff permissions, and allow students to see their work on Gradescope.

 Gradescope has three staff roles: Instructors, TAs, and Readers.
 Currently, all three roles have the same permissions when it comes to adding/removing students, uploading, naming, grading, and responding to regrade requests.
 The only difference between instructors and TAs/Readers right now is that students will see all instructor names, but TA and Reader names are anonymous to students.

 In the action bar of the Roster page of your course, you can see the course entry code.
 If you let students know your course’s entry code, they will be able to add themselves to your course (see our help item on how students can add themselves to a course).
 Note that you can disable the option for students to self-enroll with the entry code from the Course Settings page.